juliasilge/course-ML-tidymodels/chapters/chapter3.md

 <choice>
 <opt text="Random forest">

-Random forest models are very powerful and the random forest model had higher accuracy than the logistic regression model on the training data, but on the testing data, the random forest model could not identify any of the people who voted.
+Random forest models are very powerful, but the random forest model could not identify any of the people who did not vote.

 </opt>

 <opt text="Logistic regression" correct="true">

-Logistic regression is a simpler model, but in this case, it performed better on the testing data and you can expect it to do a better job predicting on new data.
+Logistic regression is a simpler model, but in this case, it performed better and you can expect it to do a better job predicting on new data.

 </opt>
 </choice>